-Number of days of oxygen support status modes (invasive mechanical ventilation, high flow oxygen, low flow oxygen) will be calculated as the number of days oxygen support was reported on the 7-point ordinal scale eCRF through death, discharge alive, or Day 14 and presented using descriptive statistics.
+Number of days of oxygen support status modes (invasive mechanical ventilation, high flow oxygen, low flow oxygen) will be calculated as the number of days oxygen support was reported on the 7-point ordinal scale eCRF through death, discharge alive, or Day 14 and presented for each group using descriptive statistics.

-A shift table of baseline oxygen support status (death, invasive mechanical ventilation, high flow oxygen, low flow oxygen, room air, discharge alive) to Days 5, 7, 11, 14, 28 and the last available status will be included.
+A shift table of baseline oxygen support status (death, invasive mechanical ventilation, high flow oxygen, low flow oxygen, room air, discharge alive) to Days 5, 7, 11, 14, 28 and the last available status will be provided for each group.

-Duration of hospitalization will be calculated only for participants who are discharged alive on or prior to Days 11 and 28 and will be summarized using descriptive statistics.
+Duration of hospitalization will be calculated only for participants who are discharged alive on or prior to Day 28 and will be summarized for each group using descriptive statistics.

-All-cause mortality will be estimated using the Kaplan-Meier product limit method with all available data.
+All-cause mortality will be estimated for each group using the Kaplan-Meier product limit method with all available data.
 Participants who did not die will be censored at the last study day.

-Days to clinical improvement and days to recovery will be estimated using a competing risk analysis approach, with death as the competing risk.
-Participants without the endpoint being analyzed will be censored on the day of the last non-missing ordinal scale assessment.
+Days to clinical improvement and days to recovery will be estimated for each group using a competing risk analysis approach, with death as the competing risk.
+Participants without recovery will be censored on the day of the last non-missing ordinal scale assessment.

-Forest plots by subgroup will be presented for cumulative incidence of recovery on Day 28.
+Forest plots by subgroup will be presented for all-cause mortality Kaplan-Meier estimates on Day 28 and cumulative incidence of recovery on Day 28.

-The number and percent of participants with \geq 1-point improvement, \geq 2-point improvement, and recovery will be presented with 95% confidence intervals on Day 5, Day 7, Day 11, Day 14, Day 28 and last available assessment.
+The number and percent of participants in each group with \geq 1-point improvement, \geq 2-point improvement, and recovery will be presented with 95% confidence intervals on Day 5, Day 7, Day 11, Day 14, Day 28 and last available assessment.